HaniceSun/hanicesun.github.io/resume.md

 - Reanalyzed both whole exome sequencing (WES) and RNA-Seq data from over 10,000 patients across 33 cancer types from the TCGA project using a negative binomial-based generalized linear model.

-- Discovered significant correlations between somatic mutations and the splicing of adjacent genes (transcript fusion), including the CDKN1A-RAB44 hit in bladder, stomach, and skin cancers.
+- Discovered significant correlations between somatic mutations and the splicing of adjacent genes (transcript fusion), including the recurrent CDKN1A-RAB44 hit in bladder, stomach, and skin cancers.

-- Lead the collabration with other labs to validate the finding using CRISPR/Cas9 editing, RT-PCR, Sanger sequencing, qPCR, RNA-Seq, and phoenotyping assays.
+- Lead the collaboration with other labs to validate the finding using CRISPR/Cas9 editing, RT-PCR, Sanger sequencing, qPCR, RNA-Seq, and phenotyping assays.

 - Analyzed the data, interpreted the results, and prepared the manuscript.
 Proposed a splicing-mediated readthrough stabilization (SRS) model as a novel mechanism for oncogene activation.

 ### RNA-binding protein RBM20-deficient dilated cardiomyopathy

-- Identified a suspicious missense mutation in RBM20 through linkage analysis in a family affected by dilated cardiomyopathy through analyzing whole exome sequencing (WES) and whole genome sequencing (WGS) data.
+- Identified a suspicious missense mutation in RBM20 via linkage analysis in a family affected by dilated cardiomyopathy through analyzing whole exome sequencing (WES) and whole genome sequencing (WGS) data.

 - Identified splicing targets of RBM20 using RNA-Seq data from humans and pigs given that RBM20 is an RNA-binding protein.